 Caminito Del Rey Opening Hours

-Caminito del Rey is open Tuesday to Sunday from 9:00 am to 3:30 pm (though opening hours may vary depending on the season).
+Caminito del Rey is open Tuesday to Sunday from 9:00 am to 3:30 pm or 5:20 pm depending on the season.
 It is closed on Mondays, and on special occasions, including January 1st, December 24th, 25th, and the 31st.

 Caminito del Rey tickets